goldfink/General-Grants-Program/grants/dwitter.md

 ## Development Roadmap :nut_and_bolt:

-Below we provide an **example roadmap**.
-In the descriptions it should be clear how the project is related to Substrate and/or Polkadot.
-We recommend that the scope of the work can fit within a 3 month period and that teams structure their roadmap as 1 month = 1 milestone.

-For each milestone:
-* Please be sure to include a specification of the software.
-The level of detail must be enough so that we are able to verify that the software meets the specification.
-* Please include total amount of funding requested per milestone.
-* Please note that we require documentation (e.g. tutorials, API specifications, architecture details) in each milestone.
-This ensures that the code can be widely used by the community.
-* Please provide a test suite, comprising unit and integration tests, along with a guide on how to run these.
-* Please commit to providing a dockerfiles for the delivery of your project.
-* Please indicate the milestone duration, as well as number of Full-Time Employees working on each milestone, and include the number of days along with their cost per day.
+Below we provide the roadmap of the Dwitter project.
+The milestones will be executed in parallel and due to research in performance and scalability, censorship resistance and potential improvements and feature merge requests to multiple open source projects involved, as well deciding upon further production features such as prominency social reward, incentivizing the use of the platform.

 ### Overview
-* **Total Estimated Duration:** 1 year 30k PoC, with additional 200k in requested funding for facing the public Internet and creating a startup company
+* **Total Estimated Duration:** 1 year, 5 months 30k PoC, with additional 200k in requested funding for facing the public Internet and creating a startup company
 * **Full-time equivalent (FTE):**  Full time work on the project will be pursued.
 * **Total Costs:** The request of this proposal for the creation of a Proof-Of-Concept is $30k.